JoaoMartins-callmeJohn/viewer-sync-sample/README.md

 # viewer-sync
-Simple repo to compare two designs side by side with proper sync

 ## Introduction
 This sample demonstrates a way to syncronize two Viewers rendering the same project, but originated from diferent sources.
 It can be useful for a side by side comparision between a nwd, rvt, 3ds max design or a mesh, for instance.